kultdesk/website/README.md

 2. Add nginx config file (see in a previous installation).
 Note: use `localhost` if you work locally.
 3. Add `.env` file with passwords (see in a previous installation).
 Note: although you could use your own passwords, it's encouraged to use the ones in previous installations.
 4. Zip `/wordpress-theme` folder and install and activate as Wordpress theme.
 5. Copy-paste content of `additonal.css` into Additional CSS at `[DOMAIN]/wp-admin/customize.php`.
 Note: the page should be available via Appearance -> Customize, but it's hidden in some Wordpress installations (the direct URL works though).
+6. You may need to update the Wordpress version (through the admin page).
+Note: the last known stable Wordpress version for this theme is 6.4.1.

 Recommended development workflow: